Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

 Let us take another look at the relations of $B^T_* (X_\Delta)$ for a nonsingular toric variety $X_\Delta$ found in the end of the Section \fref{LinearLines}.
-If we consider this as a $B^*_T$-algebra where the product is taken to be the intersection product, then the relations can clearly be written as
+If we consider the equivariant homology group as the equivariant cohomology ring $B_T^* (X_\Delta) = B_{n-*}^T (X_\Delta)$, where multiplication is given by the intersection product, then the relations